eficode-academy/rf-advanced-web-katas/exercises/03-xpath-intro.md

 only way to find both a functional and unique identifier for an element.

-The trick to XPaths is to make a locator which is accurate enough to pinpoint your element, but not too exact as to make it fragile, and fast to break.
+The trick to XPaths is to make a locator which is accurate enough to pinpoint your element, but not too exact as to make it fragile, and thus fast to break unnecessarily.
 If a website is likely to change, using bad XPath strategies is an easy way to find ourself in a swamp of refactoring and debugging.
 A good mindset for XPaths is to keep them short, but understandable.
 Shorter XPaths mean fewer places